sourcegraph/about/docs/master-plan.md

 Here's how to fix it and bring basic code intelligence to every developer everywhere:

 1. Transform the "m-times-n" language-editor tool problem into a more manageable "m-plus-n" problem by using the [Language Server Protocol (LSP)](https://github.com/Microsoft/language-server-protocol) open standard
-  - Create open-source LSP language servers for every language -- [in progress](http://langserver.org)
+  - Create open source LSP language servers for every language -- [in progress](http://langserver.org)
-  - Create open-source LSP adapter plugins for every editor, code viewer, and code review tool -- [in progress](http://langserver.org)
+  - Create open source LSP adapter plugins for every editor, code viewer, and code review tool -- [in progress](http://langserver.org)
   - Make it easy for projects to supply the necessary configuration (if any) so that everyone gets code intelligence on the project's code
   - Make it quick and easy to add/install code intelligence for any language in your tools of choice